-Assam teas, ginger, cassia, black peppercorns, cardamom, cloves and natural flavors.
+Assam teas, ginger, cassia, black peppercorns, cardamom, cloves and natural spice oils.

 The Calcutta phone code.

 For best flavor, bring spring or freshly drawn filtered water to a boil (212 degrees).
-Steep five minutes.
+Steep 1 sachet or 1 heaping tsp (3.5g) loose leaf for five minutes.
 Savor your new status as a wallah.